kaorun343/vue-youtube-embed/README.md

   },
   events: {
     // when player is ready, the directive emit 'events.READY'
-    // "player" is instance of YT.Player
+    // "player" is an instance of YT.Player
     [events.READY]: function(player) {
       // I think it's good to add the player to the component directly.
       // You shouldn't use "this.$set" or prepare the key at "data"